achekh/neos-critical-github-io/Guide/hardware-capabilities-copy/wi-fi.md

 grand_parent: "Guide"
 ---
 # Wi-Fi
+This section explains the concept of Wi-Fi in Mini App.
 ***
 In the Mini Program, it supports searching for peripheral Wi-Fi devices, and you can initiate a connection for the specified device and pass in the password.